omerio/knockout-app/docs/DOCS.md

 > Edit is false

-# Coding Components
+## Coding Components

 [Knockout components](http://Knockout.com/documentation/component-overview.html) can be used to create encapsulated HTML components or widgets.
 This promotes reuse and avoids duplicating HTML fragments and View Models.
-For our Customer Admin app there is a need to manage customers' services.
+For our Customer Admin application there is a need to manage customers' services.
 This is created as a component and can be reused in other parts of the user interface or in other apps.

 ````js
 ko.components.register('service-credits', {